gaalha/portfolio/src/pages/resources.md

 ---
-title: "Tutorials & repos used to make this page 💜"
+title: "Resources used to make this page 💜"
 date: "2020-06-24"
 author: "Edgar Mejía"
-path: "/thanks"
+path: "/resources"
 ---

 ### Page based on: